Marcelosmbrrr/devops/README.md

 Prometheus uses a pull-based metric collection model, where it makes HTTP requests to endpoints exposed by applications.
 The route "/metrics" is being used on this project.

 The <a href="https://prometheus.io/docs/instrumenting/clientlibs/" target="_blank">client libraries</a> are libraries that help implement data collection in applications.

-This project is using <a href="https://github.com/promphp/prometheus_client_php">PHP client library</a>.
+This project is using the third party library <a href="https://spatie.be/docs/laravel-prometheus/v1/introduction">Spatie Laravel-Prometheus</a> that configures the PHP client library in laravel.

 For services that do not expose metrics natively (such as databases, servers, etc.), exporters are used, they are custom collectors.